OuHangKresnik/Ninja/DecisionModel/README.md

 		- Special module for offline learning results
 		- Support SVM, Decision Tree, Classifiers
 	5. Import
-		- Functions can be imported from different files
-		- Other models
+		- Can import java class and other model files
+		- Different from "import" in Java, it's more like an indicator
 	6. Output
 		- There are three kinds of output:
-			- Output to log, and all signals will be output to log by default
+			- Output to log, and all signals are logged by default
-			-
+			- Output to special ETL; Signals can be grouped for this purpose.
-		- Output can server as input for other models
+		- Output can serve as signals for other models
 ## Requirements
 	1. Change of models can immediately be applied to systems without restart
-	2. Java Code can be embedded into functions
+		- For this purpose, there are two ways to do it:
+			- Generate Java code & classes and utilize hotswap and class loader as JSP to Tomcat
+			- Don't do above, construct model object without generating new java code.
+But need a loading procedure
+	2.